kamomehettapi/terraform-clip-retrieval/README.md

 - `aws-cli`
 - S3 Bucket in AWS account where all data will be stored

+## Structure

+- `workspace/`: Infrastructure for Databricks workspace
+- `resources/`: All resources created inside the new Databricks workspace (notebooks, compute, job definition, etc.)

 ## Configuration

 Please edit `terraform.tfvars` and `secrets.tfvars` for both workspaces, and check variable descriptions